-If something resonates or challenges you – stay a while.
-Or better yet, let me know!
-I’d love to hear from you: hello@evenkeeled.co
+And if something here resonates – or challenges you – I’d absolutely love to hear from you: hello@evenkeeled.co

 Mind questions who gets to decide what’s broken and what needs fixing – from the inside of our own heads to the systems that try to fix them.